Ahmad Jannati: On hijab

 Jannati takes a strong stand in favor of compulsory hijab, or covering for women.
 In June 2010, he spoke out against Iranian President Ahmadinejad for his alleged laxness on compulsory hijab in Iran.
 After Ahmadinejad proposed a "cultural campaign" to combat loose hijab rather than a police crackdown, Jannati responded, "Drug traffickers are hanged, terrorists are executed and robbers are punished for their crimes, but when it comes to the law of God, which is above human rights," some individuals "stay put and speak about cultural programs."

 Public image

-According to a poll conducted in March 2016 by Information and Public Opinion Solutions LLC (iPOS) among Iranian citizens, Jannati has 21% approval and 31% disapproval ratings and thus a –10% net popularity while 36% of Iranian people don't recognize the name.
-Jannati has become a target of ageist stereotyping jokes in Iran.
+According to a poll conducted in March 2016 by Information and Public Opinion Solutions LLC (iPOS) among Iranian citizens, Jannati has 21% approval and 31% disapproval ratings and thus a –10% net popularity, while 36% of Iranian people don't recognize the name.
+Some say Jannati has become a target of ageist stereotyping in Iran, as he is 98 years old and many question whether he should have retired by now.
+Janati said in 2012 that "young revolutionaries" should occupy key posts in the country - quote that brought him criticism and mockery given his own age.

 Sanctions

 In February 2020, the U.S. Treasury Department sanctioned Jannati for "preventing free and fair elections in Iran."